1 Kings 19:19–21

 PRAYER (traditional language)

-Almighty and everliving God, who didst open the heart of Kateri Tekakwitha, Lily of the Mohawk, to receive the Good News of Jesus Christ, and to devote her life to thy service: grant us the same zeal of devotion to persevere in faith through the trials and tribulations of our lives, through Jesus Christ our Lord.
+Almighty and everliving God, who didst open the heart of Kateri Tekakwitha to receive the Good News of Jesus Christ, and to devote her life to thy service: Grant us the same zeal of devotion to persevere in faith through the trials and tribulations of our lives, through Jesus Christ our Lord.
 Amen.

 PRAYER (contemporary language)

-Almighty and everliving God, who opened the heart of Kateri Tekakwitha, Lily of the Mohawk, to receive the Good News of Jesus Christ, and to devote her life to your service: grant us the same zeal of devotion to persevere in faith through the trials and tribulations of our lives, through Jesus Christ our Lord.
+Almighty and everliving God, who opened the heart of Kateri Tekakwitha to receive the Good News of Jesus Christ, and to devote her life to your service: Grant us the same zeal of devotion to persevere in faith through the trials and tribulations of our lives, through Jesus Christ our Lord.
 Amen.

 Return to Lectionary